Scroll down for other languages.

 We want to know what #YouAreIncluded means to you, in your town or city, school or college, workplace, at home, just walking down the street.
 Tell us by completing this form.

-Your answers will be placed on a huge online map we publish on 11 August, and some will be broadcast on social media throughout our event.
+Your answers will be placed on a huge online map we publish at the start fo the Human Rights Conference on Tuesday 17 August, and some will be broadcast on social media throughout our event.
 And we’ll be sharing answers with global leaders and politicians, to focus their mind on the changes we need to see.

 You can be anonymous by using a pseudonym and an anonymous photo or image.
 You can complete the form in different languages:

 - Arabic / عربى

 - French / français

 - Hindi / हिंदी